 Selfless good deeds are motivating to see, and so are stories: creating a character from our region in a story helps people from our community relate to the character, and the problems he or she faces.
 A relatable character encourages others to read more about them, step inside their shoes and understand how they would overcome their problems.
 Who better to represent our local community than the locals from our region?
 This is how we can overcome misconceptions and assumptions that only hinder our growth as a society.

 Sheikha Hissa, a passionate horsewoman and writer, is the author of Tajaarub: From a Horsewoman’s Journey, which explores the powerful connection between humans and horses.
 She has led her teams of horses in practices and trainings in both England and Dubai.
-In her position as Goodwill Ambassador for the Gulf Region she is committed to making a real difference in the lives of young people.
+In her position as Goodwill Ambassador for the Middle East Region she is committed to making a real difference in the lives of young people.